B0nf4c3/B0nf4c3.github.io/_posts/2024-10-31-LazyAdmin.md

 ## ip `10.10.66.184`

+## Commands
-## Commands,will have to start all over again :
+will have to start all over again :
 1. 10.10.66.184/content/as
 2. user = manager
 3. password = Password123